 - Monitor, control, protect organization communications at external boundaries and key internal boundaries of information systems.

-- Implement sub networks for publically accessible system components that are physical or logically separated from internal networks.
+- Implement subnetworks for publically accessible system components that are physically or logically separated from internal networks.

 - Identify, report, and correct information and information system flaws in a timely manner.